WWE NXT: Move to The CW (2024–present)

 On November 7, 2023, WWE announced that NXT would move to The CW in October 2024 under a five-year deal.
 The network had previously broadcast SmackDown (as a carry-over from its co-predecessor, UPN), as well as the short-lived Saturday Morning Slam (as part of the Saban Brands-produced Saturday morning block Vortexx).

 NXT premiered on The CW October 1, 2024; as part of the launch, the program scheduled two weeks of travel shows while the Performance Center studio was redesigned, with the season premiere from Allstate Arena in Rosemont, followed by Enterprise Center in St. Louis the following week.
-However, the St. Louis show was later moved to a smaller venue—The Factory at The District—in the suburb of Chesterfield, Missouri.
+However, the St. Louis show was later moved to a smaller venue—The Factory at The District—in the suburb of Chesterfield, Missouri due to low ticket sales.

 On October 21, 2024, WWE announced that it would broadcast NXT 2300 from 2300 Arena in Philadelphia (the former home arena of ECW) on November 6, a special Wednesday night broadcast due to The CW simulcasting corporate sibling NewsNation's coverage of the 2024 United States presidential election the previous day.

+On April 28, 2026, WWE announced that the NXT brand's live events would air as television specials on The CW under a multi-year deal covering around 20 events, beginning with The Great American Bash; the rights to NXT live events were previously held by Peacock until March 2026, when they moved to YouTube on an interim basis.
+The next day, The CW also announced an agreement with ESPN to sublicense streaming rights to all CW Sports and WWE programming carried by the network to the ESPN app for Unlimited subscribers, accompanying its rights to main roster live events.